 - This withdrawal is not possible until the girl attains the age of 18 years.

-- The only purpose for which the withdrawal is allowed in education.
+- The only purpose for which withdrawal is allowed is in education.
 Withdrawal for any other purpose is not allowed.

-Please remember that premature withdrawals are also tax free.
+Please remember that premature withdrawals are also tax-free.
 Once 50% is prematurely withdrawn, you need to keep investing till the account attains the age of 14 years, after which no further investments are required.
-However, if account was already 14 years old before the girl attained the age of 18, no future investments are required after premature withdrawal but interest earning will keep coming at compounded rate.
+However, if an account was already 14 years old before the girl attained the age of 18, no future investments are required after premature withdrawal but interest earning will keep coming at a compounded rate.

-- What if you simply forget to deposit the minimum yearly amount for a certain year?
-Are their penalties?
+What if you simply forget to deposit the minimum yearly amount for a certain year?
+Are there penalties?

 If in a year you forget to deposit INR 1,000, the account will become dormant.
-It will not to closed completely.
+It will not to close completely.
 You can simply restart the account by paying a fine of INR 50.
 The account will restart from exactly where it stopped.

-- The account has run its course of 21 years and girl wishes to withdraw the money.
+- The account has run its course for 21 years and the girl wishes to withdraw the money.

 - If the girl gets married before the account matures.